sixcious/infy-scroll/README.md

 [View the Help Guide!](https://github.com/sixcious/infy-scroll/wiki)

 ## Installation
-Installing the latest version here on GitHub is easy!
-First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) and unzip it or clone the repo.
+Installing from GitHub is super simple.
+First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) and unzip it.
 Then:

 #### Chrome and Edge
 1. [Follow these instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to enable Developer Mode and load an Unpacked Extension